Display of abstract artwork on two fabric-covered panels with sketches attached by clothespins, set against a white brick wall and dark flooring.

 REFUGE at the Crypt exhibition wide view

-Wide installation view of the crypt, two person exhibition alongside artist Akiko Wanaka.
+Wide installation view, REFUGE at the Crypt, two-person exhibition alongside Akiko Wanaka.